 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: [1].
+Claudia Compagnucci: This protocol is significant because it allows to assess iPSC confluence in real time.
+The protocol is a quick way to understand how iPSCs grow on different ECM coating substrates [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera